gebertm/CompBioLabsAndHomework/Assignment_8/Gebert_FinalProject_BiofilmBacteria_EBIO5420_03282020.md

 can be addressed by looking at how relative abundance of different bacterial phylum are impacted by differences in pH.
 	One of the challenges involved with this kind of analysis is that we cannot say for certain that pH of the environment is the direct cause of shifts in relative abundance.
-It is very challenging, in a system as complicated as a biofilm, with many moving parts, so isolate one environmental factor and attempt to correlate it with an outcome like relative abudnance.
+It is very challenging, in a system as complicated as a biofilm, with many moving parts, so isolate one environmental factor and attempt to correlate it with an outcome like relative abundance.
 Although we can not for certain say that pH is definitively and solely causing the differences in relative abundance in biofilms of certain bacterial phylum, we can begin to look at what could potentially be driving these ecological differences and begin to better understand the roles that environmental factors play in presence of certain bacteria.